caidevOficial/Python_StructureBuilder/README.md

 <br><br><br>

 # Structure Builder
-This program allows you to create basic files necessary for structures in the 'C' language.
+This program allows you to create basic files necessary for structures in the 'C' language [for dynamic memory].
 By writing the names of the structure and parameters, as well as their types and length (in the case of a parameter of type 'char'), it will create a file with extension '.h' for the libraries and a file with extension ' .c' with the code in question in a folder in Desktop.
 ---

 <br><br><br>